yesu3/aiocatalogs/README.md

 - Intelligent request routing to the appropriate source addons
 - Drag-and-drop functionality for reordering catalogs
 - Add MDBList catalogs with one click through direct API integration (requires MDBList API key)
+- See RPDB ratings on posters (requires RPDB API key)
 - Advanced catalog organization tools

+### 🎯 Enhanced Content Presentation

+- **MDBList Integration**: Seamlessly integrate with MDBList catalogs by simply adding your API key.
+Browse and import any of your MDBList collections directly within the configuration interface.
+- **RPDB Rating Posters**: Display movie and TV show ratings directly on the posters for quick visual reference.
+Ratings are fetched from reliable sources to help you make better viewing decisions at a glance.
+- **Customizable Display Options**: Configure how content appears in your catalogs with various sorting and filtering options.

 ### 🌐 Cross-Platform Support